beNative/prompt-forge/README.md

 1.  **Prerequisites**:
     -   Node.js and npm.
     -   A local LLM provider running (e.g., [Ollama](https://ollama.com/)).
 Ensure you have a model downloaded, such as `llama3`.
-    -   (Optional) For Gemini support, set the `API_KEY` environment variable with your Google Gemini API key.

 2.  **Installation**:
     ```bash